ENCCS/hpda-python/content/scientific-data.rst

 ~~~~~~~~~~~~

 Gridded data is another very common data type in which numerical data is normally saved
-in a multi-dimentional rectangular grid.
+in a multi-dimensional rectangular grid.
 Most probably it is saved in one of the following formats:

 - Hierarchical Data Format (HDF5) - Container for many arrays
 - Network Common Data Form (NetCDF) - Container for many arrays which conform to the NetCDF data model